1. Select a discrete app icon.

 “Make sure your children understand that, of course, this didn’t happen because of them.
 It wasn’t their fault and it wasn’t their job to stop it,” says Martin.
 Children who grow up with CDV can experience feelings of guilt, resentment, anger and hopelessness.
 They may feel alone, unloved and lack confidence.

-If all of a sudden you see your child’s self-esteem and confidence plummet, you’ll know this could be triggered by fear from what they experienced, or a feeling of powerlessness for not being able to stop it.
+If all of a sudden you see your child’s self-esteem and confidence plummet, you’ll know this could be triggered by fear from what they experienced or a feeling of powerlessness for not being able to stop it.

-Step 3: Dispel the Lies
+Step 3: Dispel the Lies, Find the Facts

 “One of our [CDV’s] leading researchers says the brain’s job is to find evidence of what it believes is true, whether it’s true or not.
 If you believe you’re a sad person, an angry person, unattractive, unloved, unworthy—the brain finds evidence to make this true,” says Martin.